nuxencs/seasonpackarr/README.md

 <p align="center">
 <b>seasonpackarr</b> is a companion app for <a href="https://github.com/autobrr/autobrr">autobrr</a> that automagically <b>hardlinks</b> downloaded episodes into a season folder when a season pack is
-announced, eliminating the need for re-downloading existing episodes.
+announced, then imports the parsed season pack into qBittorrent so only missing episodes need to download.
 </p>

 > [!WARNING]